Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 # Customizable work item rules – VSTS Sprint 122 Update

+> [!IMPORTANT]
+> DRAFT: to do
+> - Add all content
+> - Edit passes
+> - Signer identification
+> - Intro, title, and description
+> - Send for contributor review

 > [!NOTE]
 > The features discussed in this post will be rolling out over the next three weeks.